hammerheim-game/hammerheim-rules/5-warbands.md

 opposite with the narrow end at the Dragon’s mouth.
 Any models under the template will be hit by flames on a dice roll of 4+.
 A model hit by flames takes a single S3 hit.
-Normal armour saves apply.
+Normal armor saves apply.
 Do not worry about any buildings the template may cover; the Dragon’s fire is too weak to set them alight without prolonged exposure.
 Will not Rout: The Dragon is far too greedy to abandon its